Apply to the Pardee RAND Graduate School

 The Pardee RAND Graduate School requires that candidates apply online.
 You will not need to submit any hard copy materials.

 The online application is part of an online software system called Populi (POP-yu-lee).
-You will create an online login and password which will allow you to work on your application over multiple sessions.
+You will create an online profile which will allow you to save and work on your application over multiple sessions.
 The online application consists of your contact information, academic background, coursework, self-reported test scores, activities and honors, professional background, and policy areas of interest.

 You will also upload additional components of the application to Populi including your essays, unofficial undergraduate and graduate transcripts, and your résumé or CV.